hydoai/velovision/README.md

 ### Run automated tests

-Ensure that you are in the `computer_vision` folder, and that you have `hydo-dev` conda environment activated.
+Ensure that you are in the `computer_vision` directory, and that you have `hydo-dev` conda environment activated.
 Then run:

 ```
 python3 -m pytest